ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

 ``ANSIBLE_NETCONF_SSH_CONFIG`` can be set to either:
   - 1 or TRUE (to trigger the use of the default SSH config file ~/.ssh/config)
-  - The absolute path to a custom ssh config file.
+  - The absolute path to a custom SSH config file.

 The ssh config file should look something like: